Hello Future Online TSB Player,

 Now we're ready to rock and roll and play someone online!
 But how do you find people to play?

-Once you're done with that, your registration and profile setup for TPC is complete.
-Be sure to read the rules for TPC before you begin a game.
-These rules are pretty standard for all online play.
-Once you're done with that, you can head back to the Discord to begin looking for an opponent.
-You'll need to navigate to the #looking-for-game channel.
-This can be done by expanding the "Challenge Table," and finding someone who is showing as being available online in AIM.
-Use this table to get their AIM name, and send them a message via AIM.
+Once you've signed up for discord and you are ready to play, you'll need to navigate to the #looking-for-game channel.
 Post a message in the channel stating that you are looking for a game.
-Something as simple as "TPC game?" will work just fine.
+Something as simple as "Anyone looking for a game?" will work just fine.
 When you do find someone willing to play, you'll have to negotiate who will serve as the game host.
 For the sake of this guide, I will assume that your opponent has the capability of hosting.
+(For help on hosting online Tecmo Super Bowl games, please reference "Bruddog's Guide to Port Forwarding", which can be found immediately below this guide in this same thread.)

 Your opponent will give you an IP address and port number that you will use to connect to them (for example: 127.0.0.1:6996).
 Time to fire up Nestopia!